-The level of Director compensation is of high importance for shareholders.
-In order to ensure the transparency and objectivity of Director compensation, Ichigo Office proposes that the compensation amount be determined by Shareholder Meeting approval rather than by Ichigo Office's Board of Directors.
+Director compensation is very important for shareholders.
+In order to ensure the transparency and objectivity of Director compensation, Ichigo Office proposes that Director compensation be determined by Shareholder Meeting approval rather than by Ichigo Office's Board of Directors.

 Ichigo Office also proposes reducing the upper compensation limits for Executive Directors and Supervisory Directors by 10% to JPY 720,000 per month for Executive Directors and JPY 450,000 per month for Supervisory Directors.